bvandewe/cml-cloud-manager/notes/ORCHESTRATION_ARCHITECTURE_REVIEW.md

 ## Conclusion

-The CML Cloud Manager architecture demonstrates solid foundations with event-driven design, CQRS patterns, and real-time SSE updates.
+The Lablet Cloud Manager architecture demonstrates solid foundations with event-driven design, CQRS patterns, and real-time SSE updates.
 Significant progress has been made on critical architectural issues.

 **Implementation Progress**: 4 of 6 critical issues resolved ✅ (66.7% complete)